top of page

 Well, sort of.

-Anger is often a mask for other feelings such as hurt, fear, disappointment, or even sadness.
-When we yell or say harsh words, we might think we’re letting go of those feelings, but what we're really doing is pushing them around inside us.
+Anger often masks other feelings such as hurt, fear, disappointment, or sadness.
+When we yell or say harsh words, we might think we’re letting go of those feelings.
+But what we're really doing is pushing them around inside us.

 Let that sink in for just a minute.
 When you explode with anger, you're not letting go of anything.

-Think about a time you were angry at someone, and I mean good and angry, not just a passing irritation.
+Think about a time you were really angry at someone.
 Did the anger you felt make the pain go away?
-Did it make the pain less?
-Maybe, what it actually did was move to a different "location" and lurk below the surface.
+Did it lessen the hurt?
+Maybe it just moved to a different "location" and lurked below the surface.
 If you can still feel that anger, it means the hurt is still there too.

 Anger triggers a fight or flight response in our bodies.
-This is helpful in short bursts if you need to protect yourself.
-When anger sticks around, however, it keeps your body in a constant state of stress.
+This response is helpful in short bursts if you need to protect yourself.
+However, when anger sticks around, it keeps your body in a constant state of stress.
 This wears you down emotionally and physically.

-Anger is a natural emotion and has an important function - to protect us.
-The problem arises when anger becomes chronic (we've held onto it for far too long) or uncontrolled.
-These two types of anger can cause you to experience emotional exhaustion, burnout, and poor mental health.
+Anger is a natural emotion and serves an important function—to protect us.
+The problem arises when anger becomes chronic or uncontrolled.
+These two types of anger can lead to emotional exhaustion, burnout, and poor mental health.

-Some of the key ways that anger affects our emotions include:
+Some key ways that anger affects our emotions include:

-Reduced emotional control - the emotional center of your brain, the amygdala, goes into overdrive which means that the rational part of your brain becomes less active.
-This drastic shift between emotions and logic means that you could easily make rash or impulsive decisions that you wouldn't otherwise make.
+• Reduced emotional control: The emotional center of your brain, the amygdala, goes into overdrive.
+This means that the rational part of your brain becomes less active.
+This drastic shift between emotions and logic can lead to rash or impulsive decisions that you wouldn't otherwise make.

-Heightened negative emotions - chronic or constant anger typically creates anxious feelings, frustration, and even depression.
+• Heightened negative emotions: Chronic anger typically creates anxious feelings, frustration, and even depression.

-Interpersonal strain - if you're struggling with uncontrolled anger, you might also feel guilt or shame after an outburst.
+• Interpersonal strain: If you're struggling with uncontrolled anger, you might feel guilt or shame after an outburst.

-"Red Mist" effect - this describes the sensation that some people experience where they "see red" or feel shaky, tense, and unable to relax. *Better Health Channel
+• "Red Mist" effect: This describes the sensation where some people "see red" or feel shaky, tense, and unable to relax.
+Better Health Channel

 The Emotional Toll That Anger Exacts

-When you carry anger, it’s like carrying a heavy backpack everywhere you go.
+When you carry anger, it’s like lugging around a heavy backpack everywhere you go.

-It's probably been a while since you regularly used a backpack to carry your things to school or class, but I bet you can still remember the thudding sound it made when you finally took it off your shoulders at the end of a long day and let it hit the floor.
-Can you also recall the sense of relief that washed over you as you were able to set that weight down?
+It's probably been a while since you used a backpack to carry your things to school or class.
+But I bet you can still remember the thudding sound it made when you finally took it off your shoulders at the end of a long day.
+Can you recall the sense of relief that washed over you as you set that weight down?

 Anger is a heavy burden that drains your energy and joy.
 It can even make you feel isolated, as if no one understands what you're going through.